tusharf5/tusharsharma.dev/content/posts/2020-02-08/index.md

 }
 ```

 This brings us back to the title of this post **Composability** which means writing css that is easier to extend.
+By following the above two patterns we can ensure the CSS we write is **composable**.

-Thanks for reading.
+Thanks for reading, you can go home now.